Listen: Terrorism expert Professor Greg Barton talks to Katrina Roe about the London attack.

 A global terrorism expert says last night’s deadly attack on pedestrians in London, is a reminder that British authorities have been successfully thwarting larger attacks for years.

-Professor Greg Barton of Deakin University, former head of the Global Terrorism Research Centre at Monash University, talked to Hope 103.2’s Katrina Roe this morning after news of the London attack emerged.
+Professor Greg Barton of Deakin University, former head of the Global Terrorism Research Centre at Monash University, talked to Hope 103.2’s Katrina Roe this morning after news of the Westminster Bridge attack in London emerged.

 He said that while the public hasn’t yet been told who is responsible for the terror attack that left five people dead and 40 injured, “it’s almost certain that London authorities do” know.